simionAndrei/CoreIR_PaperRep/README.md

 ## Data

-For training and testing the models, we used the "MSDialog-Intent" dataset that can be obtain by following `Instructions on Getting the Data` from [Center for intelligent information retrieval](https://ciir.cs.umass.edu/downloads/msdialog/).
+For training and testing the models, we used the "MSDialog-Intent" dataset that can be obtained by following the `Instructions on Getting the Data` from the [Center for intelligent information retrieval](https://ciir.cs.umass.edu/downloads/msdialog/).

 ## Project structure